jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/guide/intro.md

 # Introduction

-_What's awesome about Templer?_
+_What's awesome about EJS Site Builder?_

 **Effecient dependecy tracking** baked-in from the ground up, giving you super-fast change updates, even on massive sites with thousands of pages.

 **Powered by your javascript**.
 There's no configuration file to balloon out of control.
-Templer doesn't offer "yet another plug-in architecture" because we already have NPM for that.
+EJS Site Builder doesn't offer "yet another plug-in architecture" because we already have NPM for that.
 If you love javascript, you'll be right at home!

 **Minimal** by design.
 It doesn't pollute itself with half-baked semi-useful blogging features that are never quite enough.
 It's written in typescript, is under 2000 lines of code, and will always be kept as simple as possible.